 What is a Trip Plan?

 A trip plan (also known as a float plan or sail plan) is a document that outlines your expected travel itinerary while on the water.
-A trip plan should be given to a responsible person on shore.
+The document should be given to a responsible person on shore.
 In the event that you do not return from your trip on time, a trip plan can be used by search and rescue organizations to help pinpoint your whereabouts.

 Safe Boating Tip